A call for Digital Education

 carry far enough.

-get some useful answers!
-Similarly Cortana (Microsoft), the Google
+answers!
+Similarly Cortana (Microsoft), the Google Assistant, Baidu

 Braina, Jibo and others, lesser known.
 We cannot speak to them yet as

-we do with humans, but a whole industry is working on it, making AI a
+we do with humans, but a whole multi-billion industry is working on it,

-high class digital education program needs to be much more than those
+education program needs to be much more than those assistants are

-assistants are today.
-It is much more than a standardized teacher
+today.
+It must be much more than a standardized teacher inside a

-given lectures or to quote out of a standardized set of lessons.
-An
+to recite given lectures or to quote out of a standardized set of

-ideal digital education program utilizes a constantly growing pool of
+lessons.
+An ideal digital education program utilizes a constantly

-knowledge plus a vast variety of pedagogical approaches.
-Ideally, it
+growing pool of knowledge plus a vast variety of pedagogical

-every pupil in every situation anew.
-Given enough time (and some genius
+itself to every pupil in every situation anew.
+Given enough time (and a

 programmers), educational AI can even behave fancy and surprising

-accomplish its goal of better and cheaper education for the masses, it
+goal of better and cheaper education for the masses, it needs to be

-must be more interesting than Facebook or YouTube.
-To “know” its
+more interesting than Facebook or YouTube.
+To “know” its learners

 Brad Smith [President of Microsoft], calls digital assistants “the alter ego of the future”.